 Pre-applications are created in the software system of your choice and must be submitted electronically through the DOE SC Portfolio Analysis and Management System (PAMS) website https://pamspublic.science.energy.gov/.
 You cannot draft or edit a pre-application in PAMS.
 Do not submit a pre-application through FedConnect or Grants.gov.

-Pre-applications may be submitted by the PI or an authorized institutional representative with the "Submit to DOE" privilege in PAMS.
+Pre-applications may be submitted by a PI or by other users at the PI's institution with the "Submit to DOE" privilege in PAMS.